mitre/blue-agave/source/index.rst

 Activity sets are modeled on an idea from the `CASCADE <https://github.com/mitre/cascade-server/>`_ project led by Ross Wolf and Henry Foster.
-Hongying Lan, Andrew Sillers, Alex Tsow and many others contributed significantly to the research development and testing of Blue Agave.
+Hongying Lan, Andrew Sillers, Alex Tsow and many others contributed significantly to the research, development and testing of Blue Agave.

 Notice